DeepPrabhat/NotReddit/README.md

 {We use @EnableAsync on SpringBootApplication to reduce time  required sending email as send email takes a lot of time and add @Async on the method that takes time i.e sendMail() other ways to implement this using Message Queue like RabbitMQ or ActiveMQ }

+Client sends login request to server if the credentials are authorized a JWT is created and sent back to Client.
+Client then uses that token to authenticate all other request

+3.Login(/login)
+We take username and password using loginRequest(dto) In security config we specify  which interface of Authentication manager to implement and declare it as @Bean

+we implement userDetailsSerivce and orveride the loadUserByUsername() and return org.springframework.security
+                .core.userdetails.User User if available in our User(Table) make securityCOntext and pass autheticatio object to it call jwtProvider and get the JWT token last return jwt token and username.

+4.subredditApi(/api/subreddit)
+PostMethod SubredditDto to map to subreddit(table) GetMethod to print all Subreddits